pscripted/IISDockerBootstrap/readme.md

 ENTRYPOINT /scripts/iisbootstrap.ps1
 ```

-## Using Tokens
+## Add Tokens to Web.Config

 The Web.Config added to the docker image should be tokenized with tokens such as ```@@dbserver@@``` or ```@@svcpassword@@```.
 Both local environment variables inside the container, and the docker secrets it has access to will be searched, and the tokens replaced with configuration and saved before IIS is started.
+This can be accomplished with a Web.Config transforms in the solution, or statically creating the Web.Config with tokens as needed.

+## Add the variables to the Docker service

-**Environment variables and/or secrets with matching names must added when the service is created in Docker as well**
+### Environment variables and/or secrets with matching names must added when the service is created in Docker as well**

 ``` bash
 docker service create -e dbserver=proddb01 --secret=svcpassword  testiis:latest